-Monitoring the GOES Sounder patch temperatures
+Monitoring the GOES Sounder Patch Temperatures

-GOES-15 Sounder patch experienced floating temperature resulting from the “blanket-heating” effect in the two periods of 11 August 2010 to 31 August 2010 and 17 September 2010 to 27 September 2010 (Figure 4.28).
-During these two periods, the spacecraft was flipped from inverted to upright orientations.
-Due to the “dislodged thermal blanket issue”, the Sounder patch temperature could not be controlled in upright orientation during summer.
+The GOES-15 Sounder patch experienced floating temperatures resulting from the “blanket-heating” effect in two periods: 11 August 2010 to 31 August 2010 and 17 September 2010 to 27 September 2010 (Figure 4.28).
+During these two periods, the spacecraft was flipped from an inverted to an upright orientation.
+Due to the “dislodged thermal blanket issue,” the Sounder patch temperature could not be controlled in the upright orientation during the summer.
 NOAA/NASA decided to invert the spacecraft (SC) to establish patch control so that the Science Test could be performed.
-SC was inverted on 31 August 2010, and the patch control “low” setting was reached soon after.
-Sounder patch began floating again on 17 September 2010 in the inverted orientation as the Sun declination was approaching equinox.
-First, the patch was raised to “mid” setting (~85 K) to reduce daily range on September 22.
-Then, on September 27, the SC was yaw-flipped to “upright” orientation (preferred orientation for winter) to achieve control at “low” patch setting (~81.6 K) (Figure 4.28).
-Slight diurnal variation (~0.02 K) can also be observed at “low” patch setting (Figure 4.29).
+The SC was inverted on 31 August 2010, and the patch control “low” setting was reached soon after.
+The Sounder patch began floating again on 17 September 2010 in the inverted orientation as the Sun declination was approaching equinox.
+First, the patch was raised to the “mid” setting (~85 K) to reduce the daily range on September 22.
+Then, on September 27, the SC was yaw-flipped to an “upright” orientation (preferred orientation for winter) to achieve control at a “low” patch setting (~81.6 K) (Figure 4.28).
+A slight diurnal variation (~0.02 K) can also be observed at the “low” patch setting (Figure 4.29).
 Meanwhile the patch temperature of the two operational Sounders at GOES-11/13 switched from mid- to low-level in September 2010.